 – try to sit more square on seat (both butt cheeks) … some cars are tougher due to offset of steering wheel/pedals.

-– use cruise control whenever possible to limit contractions in right leg.
+– use cruise control whenever possible to limit contractions in the right leg.

 WHAT TO DO WITH PAIN NOW: